likhi-s/Code-rush/datatypes.md

 + Character Array:size depends on array size
 ex: char l[10] -> size is 10 bytes.
-+ Pointers(stores the memory address of another variable)
++ Pointers(stores the address of another variable)
   * sizeof(int *) is 8 bytes
   * sizeof(char *) is 8 bytes
   * sizeof(float *) is 8 bytes